eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

   second.
 This improvement can sometimes go up to two orders of magnitude!
   - This is most noticeable in the `mvnormal` model, with heavily correlated parameters.
+  - Happily, my benchmarks are not the only instance of full mass matrices outperforming diagonal ones: [Dan Foreman-Mackey demonstrated something similar in one of his blog posts](https://dfm.io/posts/pymc3-mass-matrix/).
   - However, in models with less extreme correlations among parameters, this advantage shrinks significantly (although it doesn't go away entirely).
     Full matrices can also take longer to tune.
 You can see this in the baseball